 At St. Michael’s, students learn respect for others and develop an understanding of their own roles in the community through values instruction, chapel programs and service projects.
 Third grade students examine biblical history from the Old Testament.
 Fourth grade students pursue a study of New Testament history.
 Fifth graders study the five major world religions: Christianity, Judaism, Islam, Hinduism and Buddhism.

-To help students develop and practice trust, respect and responsibility in their daily lives, the sixth grade values class explores the importance of good character.
+To help students develop and practice trust, respect and responsibility in their daily lives, the sixth grade values class explores the importance of good character and our St. Michael’s DRAGONS values.
 The seventh grade values class challenges students to examine their identities and behaviors to form healthy relationships.
 Eighth grade values instruction fosters students’ discovery of their talents and the development of skills to identify and achieve their goals.

 St. Michael’s Spanish program strives to meet the National Standards for Foreign Language Education established by the American Council on the Teaching of Foreign Languages (ACTFL).
 Students in second through fifth grades meet weekly to learn basic vocabulary and phrases to develop communication skills and study the culture of Spanish speaking countries.
-In the Middle School, the frequency of Spanish instruction increases each year, meeting four times a week by eighth grade.
+In the Middle School, the frequency of Spanish instruction increases to five days a week as a core academic class.
 Upon graduation, most students have earned a high school credit in Spanish 1 and many are prepared to begin Spanish 2 at the honors level.
 Accelerated students complete Spanish 2 and proceed to Spanish 3 in high school.
 Most importantly, they have learned to communicate fluently in Spanish.

-Both the Louise Fontaine Powers Library located on the Bon Air Campus and the Ann and Buddy Allen Library located on the Singleton Campus are open daily during school hours.
+Both the Lower School Library (located in the new Hubbard Hall) and the Ann and Buddy Allen Library (located in Singleton Hall) are open daily during school hours.
 The libraries provide multiple services to both students and faculty.
 Lower School classes visit the library once a week.
 The librarian works with each class to develop reading, listening and information literacy skills.
 Children also participate in fun and educational enrichment activities.

 St. Michael’s embraces technology, always keeping in mind that the human interaction between a student and teacher is the most important component of education.
 At the same time, learning to utilize technology is critical to today’s educational environment and the world beyond the classroom.
 Meaningful and balanced use of technology is integrated into our classroom curriculum.
 Our emphasis is on how to leverage technology to solve problems.

-Both of St. Michael’s campuses feature dedicated computer labs with high-speed Internet access.
-Mobile labs with laptops and iPads bring technology into the classroom.
+Along with interactive whiteboards and a dedicated MAC computer lab in Singleton Hall, mobile labs with laptops and iPads bring technology into the classroom.
 Students develop proficiency in word processing, spreadsheets, presentation software and digital research.
 Coding instruction utilizing Scratch, HTML, Wordpress and Gamestar Mechanic is incorporated in the Middle School technology curriculum.
 Additionally, students learn to apply technology in creative learning opportunities such as 3-D rendering, movie production, music composition and interactive science labs.
-Every student is required to sign the Acceptable Use Policy before receiving permission to use the computers .
+Every student is required to sign the Acceptable Use Policy before receiving permission to use the computers.